World Class Fussball/Soccer

-World Class Fussball/Soccer is a football game for the Atari Lynx.
+World Class Fussball/Soccer is a football video game developed by Brian A. Rice Inc. and published by Atari Corporation for the Atari Lynx in 1992.

 Gameplay

-In World Class Fussball/Soccer you can choose from over 100 different countries to play with.
-The premise of the game is you have made it to the "World Class Finals" and are facing against the defending World Champions.
+In World Class Fussball/Soccer, there are 131 different countries to play with and against.
+The premise of the game is that players have made it to the "World Class Finals" and are facing against the defending World Champions.

+Players are able to set the length of the match anywhere from 10 to 90 minutes.
+They are equally able to set the field conditions, such as whether the field is dry or muddy, and the computer's skill level.

+The gameplay takes the structure of a regular soccer game, with features like throw-ins, corner kicks, and fouls.

+There is the option to tackle, either from the side or by kicking.
+The game offers full control of the goalie, and all squad members.
+However, the game automatically switches to the player who controls the ball.

 Development and release

 Reception

 Robert A Jung reviewed the game which was published to IGN, in his final verdict he wrote "This game has the ingredients for a quality soccer game, but assembles them into a disappointing ensemble that could have been better."
 Giving a score of 5 out of 10.

+Kyle Knight of AllGame Guide gave the game one and a half out of five stars.
+He criticized the game’s "incredibly skittish camera and awkward viewpoint," ending by saying it was "a frustrating experience that only the most ardent of soccer fans could enjoy."